Wednesday, March 9, 20057:00 pm

 I do not know whether I was then a man dreaming I was a butterfly, or whether I am now a butterfly dreaming I am a man (2001), 28:00MIDI piano (Yamaha Disklavier) and chamber orchestra

-A Société de musique contemporaine du Québec production.
+A Société de musique contemporaine du Québec (SMCQ) production.